-Lucid began back in 2007 under the name Atieva and originally focused on developing battery systems and powertrains for various types of electric vehicles.
+Lucid, the EV manufacturer, began in 2007 under the name Atieva and originally focused on developing battery systems and powertrains for various types of electric vehicles.
 As Atieva, Lucid valued high-performance, safe, and durable batteries for motorcycles, sedans, vans, and buses.
 Eventually, it had amassed over 50 patents related to its core battery systems in the US alone.

 By 2013, the well-established battery company set its sights on larger goals… building a complete electric vehicle.
 Shortly after, in 2014, Lucid secured a 9-digit funding round to push them toward their dream.

 Two years later, in 2016, the company officially rebranded itself as Lucid Motors.
 That same year, plans were announced to construct Lucid’s $700 million AMP-1 manufacturing plant in Casa Grande, Arizona.